natashaU/weather_app/api/README.md

         - Weather description
         - Min temp
         - Max temp
-- **BONUS**: Have the temperature turn blue if under 40, and red if above 90.
+- Have the temperature turn blue if under 40, and red if above 90.

 Here are some zip codes to test!
 - 99501 (Anchorage)